 Adam Levine, Christina Aguilera, Blake Shelton, Gwen Stefani and more: See which music industry notables have put their talent to use as coaches on NBC's hit show "The Voice" since it premiered in 2011.

-Usher coached on seasons four and six of "The Voice," in CeeLo Green's absence.
+Usher coached on seasons 4 (2013) and 6 ( 2014) of "The Voice," in CeeLo Green's absence.
 He hasn't since returned as a judge.

 Shakira coached on seasons 4 (2013) and 6 ( 2014), replacing Christina Aguilera.
 She also hasn't returned as a judge since her two-season stint.